dave-white/vim-latex/README.md

 2. Global variables in the original become script variables in the `autoload` scripts here, and the `ftplugin` now exclusively sets buffer variables.
-Each `autoload` script is to open with a segment in which the `ftplugin` buffer variable corresponding to each script variable is checked; if it exists/is populated, then the script variable is given the buffer value.
-This code looks as follows:
+When an `autoload` function needs to work with a parameter value in these variables, it sets a local variable, first checking the buffer variable and then the script.
+The code looks as follows:

    ```
+	" In ftplugin's texvimrc, where user defaults are set.
+	let b:tex_<param>

+	" At head of autoload script.
+	let s:<param> = <global_default_val>
+	...
+	" Inside a function.
 	if exists("b:tex_<param>")
-	 	let s:<param> = b:tex_<param>
+		let <param> = b:tex_<param>
 	else
-		let s:<param> = <default_global_val>
+		let <param> = s:<param>
 	endif
 	 ```

    I haven't yet fulfilled this everywhere.

+3. There are four levels at which buffer variables get set, sourced in the following order:

+   1. `$VIMRUNTIME/ftplugin/latex-suite/texvimrc` &mdash; the plugin's
+      default buffer settings.

+   2. `$VIMRUNTIME/ftplugin/tex/texvimrc` &mdash; the user's global default settings.

+   3. `$TEXPROJDIR/texvimrc` &mdash; settings for all files comprising a LaTeX "project".

+   4. `$TEXFILENAME.vim` &mdash; settings for a particular TeX file.

+   E.g. One would, I imagine, set the name for output directories as something like `b:tex_outpdir = bld` in (2).
+The job name would be set by `b:tex_jobnm = <job_name>` in (3) or possibly (4).

-3. Rules for compiling to a particular target file type are to be located in scripts with names like `tex2<targ>.vim` under `compiler/` as much as practicable.
+4. Rules for compiling to a particular target file type are to be located in scripts with names like `tex2<targ>.vim` under `compiler/` as much as practicable.
 Buffer variables may be used here for runtime customization, and some may be set here.
 When the `ftplugin` is loaded,